Banner

 Key Features

-• Padé approximant method for fast solution.
+• Pade approximant method with automatic convergence control for fast direct FRF computation.

 • Support for various types of damping (modal, proportional viscous and structural damping viscous damper elements, material damping).